A list of the best lens hoods, screen protectors, cases, straps, thumb grips, soft shutters for the Fuji X100F.

 Soft Release Buttons

-Set up your camera with a soft release button.
+Set up your camera with a soft-release button.
 There are so many options out there it’s hard to decide.
 Here are a few popular ones but there are many options besides these.
 Right now I see a lot of people ordering the 10MM Diameter one probably because they are cheaper, but they do fall off occasionally because they lack a rubber spacer that keeps them from vibrating.
-The Lensmate has the rubber spacers but is pricey.
+The Lensmate has the rubber spacers but is pricey. |

 Thumb Grips

-The thumb grips are really nice to secure the camera in hand.
-This is one of those must-have accessories in my opinion.
-I’ve also written a complete review with sample photos of the Lensmate X100F thumb grip.
+The thumb grips are nice for securing the camera in hand.
+This is one of those must-have accessories, in my opinion.
+I’ve also completed a review with sample photos of the Lensmate X100F thumb grip.
 Nobody makes a better thumb grip than Lensmate.
-Lensmate Thumb Grip |
+Lensmate Thumb Grip Be sure to check around, but I do not see these as available anymore.

 Body Cases